 Using bleach and vinegar at the same time is never a good idea.

 In its most basic form, Vinegar is nothing more than an acetic acid solution based on an alcohol base (whether from beer, rice, or wine, among other products).
-When it comes to vinegar, acetic acid is responsible for its characteristic flavor and smell and its capacity to kill microorganisms in the food preparation process.
-You can scent it with essential oils to give it a more aromatic scent.
+Regarding vinegar, acetic acid is responsible for its characteristic flavor, smell, and capacity to kill microorganisms in food preparation.
+You can scent it with essential oils to make it more aromatic.
 The usage of vinegar for cleaning is not limited to the first five cleaning tasks listed above.
-You should keep these substances away from vinegar, and you should never mix vinegar and bleach (the combination creates a toxic chlorine gas).
+You should keep these substances away from vinegar and never mix vinegar and bleach (the combination creates a toxic chlorine gas).

 Vinegar and Hydrogen Peroxide